100101Ed/reading-text/README.md

 --
-# Basic Selenium Project
+# Reading From Text Files
-* The foundation for all your selenium projects Using TestNG
+* Read data from a file

 ## Helpfull info
 * [Overview for github] (http://rogerdudler.github.io/git-guide/)